MarkMorow/markmorow.github.io/_pages/about.md

 You can and should read the official blog for [Azure AD posts](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/bg-p/Identity).

 Outside the technology space I enjoy reading and watching baseball, hockey and basketball.

+Disclaimer: The opinions expressed herein are my own personal opinions and do not represent my employer's view in any way.